Home » After Stallion Times Investigation, Dangote Reacts, Blames CBN for Refusal to Pay Tomato Shortfall

 On the postharvest losses being recorded by the farmers due to the alleged delayed collection of the commodity at the factory, Isah also denied the allegation.

 He said only substandard tomatoes were rejected.
-“There was never a day even when we are not running production that we have not accepted any tomato brought to our factory.
+“There was never a day even when we were not running production that we have not accepted any tomato brought to our factory.

-Some of these farmers will bring unripened tomatoes, those ones that can get routine and we have a quality parameter, so those are the ones we reject outrightly,” he explained
+Some of these farmers will bring unripened tomatoes, those that can get routine and we have a quality parameter, so those are the ones we reject outrightly,” he explained.

 You may also like